Crashkila101/csgoroll-bot/README.md

-# Rust Auto Voter
+# CSGORoll Auto Bot
-**Rust Auto Voter** is a Python program that automates voting on **rust-servers.net**, a website where Rust game servers are listed and ranked based on the number of votes they receive.
-The program uses the **Selenium WebDriver** library to simulate human interaction with the website, and can be configured to vote for multiple Rust servers at set intervals.
+**CSGORoll Auto Bot** is a Python program that automates opening cases **csgoroll.com**, a gambling website where daily rewards are given to players after a certain amount of money has been wagered.
+The program uses the **Selenium WebDriver** library to simulate human interaction with the website.

 The program requires the user to have a valid Steam account and to generate Steam login cookies, which are used to bypass the website's login process.
-Additionally, the user must provide the program with the URLs of the Rust servers they wish to vote for, which can be added to the `urls.json` configuration file.

 The program is designed to be run on Linux or Windows and requires the user to download the appropriate Chromium browser and driver for their system from the Chromium Browser Snapshots website.